mdrahiem/know-your-neta/readme.md

-### This is a web API for "Know Your Neta" from Meghnad's youtube series "Sansad Watch".
+### This is a web API for "Know Your Neta" from Meghnad's youtube series "Sansad Watch" by [Newslaundry](https://www.newslaundry.com/).
 It's just for fun and may be to provide some information about our netas in a hatke way.
 It's open source and anyone can use/contribute.